syscoin/HWI/README.md

 ## License

-This project is available under the MIT License, Copyright Andrew Chow.
+This project is available under the MIT License, Copyright Jagdeep Sidhu && Andrew Chow